 The statements that follow are drawn from the audited statutory accounts of the Trust for the financial year ended 31 March 2010.
 The audit was conducted by the Audit Commission, the Trust's external auditors.
-Their audit fee of £121,523 related to statutory audit Equity and Statement of Cash Flows) services.
+Their audit fee of £121,523 related to statutory audit services.

 The financial statements that follow are in a summarised form, and may not contain sufficient information for a full understanding of the Trust's financial position and performance.

-Full sets of the statutory accounts are available from the Press Office, Jenner Building, The Whittington Hospital NHS Trust, Magdala Avenue, ◆ Break-even duty - the Trust is London N19 5NF (Tel: 020 7288 5983).
+Full sets of the statutory accounts are available from the Press Office, Jenner Building, The Whittington Hospital NHS Trust, Magdala Avenue, London N19 5NF (Tel: 020 7288 5983).
 No charge will be made for these.